 - When tracing imported images, the trace lines will not necessarily be perfectly aligned with the image.
 This can result in tiny bits of white appearing in certain spots, suggesting the PNC wasn't accurate.
 Zoom in close on the image so that you can see the trace line following the outline of the image.
 Look at the same spots where the cut didn't follow the image perfectly.
 This could be the cause of the inaccurate PNC.
-There are three ways of handling this situation: - Retrace the imported image, using a lower Contrast and/or Smooth setting to get a tighter fit of the trace line to the original graphic (refer to Section 7.03). - Use Path Editing to move the trace lines to more closely fit the original graphic (refer to Section 8.10.2. - Create an inset line to use for cutting instead of the original trace line (refer to Section 8.05). - If a PNC is not precise and the cause is not the alignment of the trace lines, then try slowing down the speed.
+There are three ways of handling this situation: - Retrace the imported image, using a lower Contrast and/or Smooth setting to get a tighter fit of the trace line to the original graphic (refer to Section 7.03). - Use Path Editing to move the trace lines to more closely fit the original graphic (refer to Section 8.10.2. - ♦ Create an inset line to use for cutting instead of the original trace line (refer to Section 8.05). - If a PNC is not precise and the cause is not the alignment of the trace lines, then try slowing down the speed.
 If the mat is moving numerous times, in and out of the cutter, a slight shifting can occur, especially at high speeds.
-Decrease the Speed from 100 to, say, 70. - Remember that the calibration of the Laser Offset is specific to the blade holder type being used.
+On the Zing Air, use a speed of 11 or lower.
+On the original Zing, use a speed of 9 or lower. - Remember that the calibration of the Laser Offset is specific to the blade holder type being used.
 Thus, if you change brands, the laser calibration will need to be modified. - If your test arrow is cutting perfectly, thus indicating you have the correct calibration, but your next print and cut is way off, then perhaps your situation is something outside of the ordinary.
 Get help at one of the recommended online support groups listed in on the first page of this manual. - If you wish to use Landscape mode for your print and cut applications, then change the Orientation on the Document Panel and under File>Print Setup to Landscape and orient the printout the correct way on the cutting mat.
 There is no need to modify the laser calibrations.